StephenLukeTodd/LinkedIn/README.md

 # Infrastructure & Automation Scripts

 This repository is a curated collection of personal automation, backup, and infrastructure helper scripts I build and use for home lab and small-scale server administration.
 AI was used for the sanitizing of these scripts to make it safe for public consumption.
+Due to the testing and different scatter brained projects I tend to hop to, these will have different levels of functionality to them.

 Key skills demonstrated: